ConorMcCulloch/purple-rosemary-fdc6a/src/pages/blog/valheimserver.md

     ./vhserver start

 ![](/images/VH%20server%20start.png)

 I then ran a quick check to see if the server was up and running.

     ./vhserver details

-When I first tested this I was confused because I thought that my server was stuck on start-up as all of the documentation that I had seen had shown a "ONLINE" in the status field.
-I initial couldn't find anything until I went searching on the official LinuxGSM Discord where I saw another user express the same issue, only to find that they recently changed the "ONLINE" status to simply read "STARTED".
+When I first tested this I was confused because I thought that my server was stuck on start-up as all of the documentation that I had seen had shown a "ONLINE" in the status field when the server was live.
+I initial couldn't find anything until I went searching on the official LinuxGSM Discord where I saw another user express the same issue, only to find that they recently changed the "ONLINE" status to simply read "STARTED" when the server is live.

 ![](/images/VH%20server%20stats.png)